thycotic/dsv-docs/product/dynamic-secrets/iaas/azure/index.md

 ## Dynamic Secret for an Existing Service Principal
-Create a dynamic Secret that points to the base Secret via its attributes.
-The dynamic Secret doesn't have any data stored in it because data is only populated when you read the Secret.
+Create a dynamic Secret that points to the base Secret via its attributes. **The dynamic Secret does not have any data stored in it because data is only populated when you read the Secret.**

+**Attribute Guide**
 | Attribute                 | Description                                                         |
 | --------------            | ------------------------------                                      |
 | roleName                  | Optional- Azure role name to be assigned to the existing service principal.
 Does not change existing principal's role    |